taranjeet/awesome-gpts/README.md

 - [DAD](https://chat.openai.com/g/g-7tYB6K5F8-dad): DAD is a digital personification of the quintessential father figure.
 This virtual dad offers a wide range of advice from home improvement to financial management, while maintaining a friendly, humorous personality by Austin C Potter
 - [COD Meta Weapon Builder.](https://chat.openai.com/g/g-VjhJert1n-cod-meta-weapon-builder): Best way to get Call of Duty MW3 weapon builds that are fresh off the meta and based on your play style by [Alec Dilanchian](https://x.com/alec_dilanchian/)
 - [Trivia with Archimedes](https://chat.openai.com/g/g-2pFjhiIzE-trivia-with-archimedes): I'm your trivia host Archimedes, get ready to test your knowledge!! by [Anshul Dhawan](https://x.com/AnshulDhawan001)
+- [Lore Master](https://chat.openai.com/g/g-i2DASMYiX-lore-master): A GPT that loves to discuss, explain, and dive into the rabbit hole of lore and Easter eggs of games and movies by [@joenb33](https://github.com/joenb33)
+- [DJGPT](https://chat.openai.com/g/g-NlwIQ4CSj-djgpt.): I'm DJGPT, your go-to AI for all things DJing and music mixing, here to guide you through the exciting world of beats and tracks! by [@HeyitsRadinn](https://github.com/HeyitsRadinn)
+- [DrinkinGPT](https://chat.openai.com/g/g-WiovsNXf1-drinkingpt): Your go-to for crafting the ultimate drinking games! 🚀 Whether you've got dice, cards, or just a bunch of cups, DrinkinGPT tailors games perfectly to your group's vibe by [@FabKremer](https://github.com/FabKremer)
+- [Voyage Guide GPT](https://chat.openai.com/g/g-MDExvbFqe-voyage-guide): Your virtual travel buddy here to help make your travel planning experience smooth, fun, and informative by [@HeyitsRadinn](https://github.com/HeyitsRadinn)
+- [Seat Seeker GPT](https://chat.openai.com/g/g-3AQM5NfzA-seat-seeker): Seat Seeker excels in efficiently assisting users to find public seating with specific amenities, using their approximate location by [@HeyitsRadinn](https://github.com/HeyitsRadinn)
+- [Dating with Raiden Shogun](https://chat.openai.com/g/g-zwzKCG2Hp-dating-with-raiden-shogun): Go on a date with Raiden Shogun and please be nice.
+- [Paimon (Best Assistant in Genshin Impact)](https://chat.openai.com/g/g-SmIWeSYga-paimon-best-assistant-in-genshin-impact): A helpful assistant with the soul of Paimon from Genshin Impact, interesting, sweet, and sometimes a little grumpy.
+- [Text Adventure RGP (Have Fun🥳)](https://chat.openai.com/g/g-GHU0OGQMS-text-adventure-rgp-have-fun): A fun, fun GPT, ready to whisk you away into the realms of fairy tales🧚, enchanting magic🪄, apocalyptic wonders🌋, dungeon🐉, and zombie🧟 thrills!
+Let's get this adventure started! 🚀🌟
+- [Lorekeeper](https://chat.openai.com/g/g-jTSN6CrPW-lorekeeper): Your storytelling companion for epic adventures!
+(This GPT plays the role of a dungeon master, storyteller, or character creator for your next epic adventure.) by [@cameronsevern](https://github.com/cameronsevern)
+- [Zombie Apocalypse Simulator](https://chat.openai.com/g/g-f1OolBspS-zombie-apocalypse-survival): Zombie Apocalypse Simulator, you can roll your attribute, and play in the zombie world. by [@messyp](https://www.reddit.com/user/messyp/)
+- [GPTarantinofy](https://chat.openai.com/g/g-YWNzi76D8-gptarantinofy): Turn anything into a Tarantinoesque scene with this GPT. by [@niyoseris](https://github.com/niyoseris)
+- [Trivia Bot](https://chat.openai.com/g/g-mkdJHpJ2U-trivia-bot): A GPT to help you create your own Trivia quiz or just spend some time answering questions by [@moutonf](https://github.com/moutonf)
+- [Santa Claus](https://chat.openai.com/g/g-rZ4JVPmN2-santa-claus): Let your kids talk to Santa Claus by [@donaldmorton](https://github.com/donaldmorton)
+- [Cat Maid](https://chat.openai.com/g/g-OH049w462-catmaid): Talk with your own cat-girl maid as in visual novels! by [@Liaozhaohe](https://github.com/Liaozhaohe)
+- [Argvor, the Dungeon Master](https://chat.openai.com/g/g-NsqUCaS93-argvor-the-dungeon-master): A creative, engaging DnD DM with a unique, personal tone by [@Zeune42](https://www.reddit.com/user/Zeune42/)
+- [Spicy Question master (Have an interesting evening with friends)](https://chat.openai.com/g/g-AcPoggC0T-spicy-questionmaster): Try this question master to get inspiration and ask questions like a game show host and you can tune it up to ask for it to be more/less spicy by [@SimonDeno](https://github.com/SimonDeno)
+- [Pepe Picasso](https://chat.openai.com/g/g-szij3m30a-pepe-picasso): A GPT tailored to create awesome Pepe Memes, featuring custom commands by [@marcelcodes](https://github.com/marcelcodes)
+- [Screen Companion](https://chat.openai.com/g/g-9T0hmzkPB-screen-companion): A GPT that gives recommendations for movies, TV shows, and animes based on the user's tastes.
+It uses a compact table format with emoji ratings, including genres and additional information by [@TophatPandaMagician](https://github.com/TophatPandaMagician)
+- [DeepGame - Visual Interactive Story Game](https://chat.openai.com/g/g-TzI2BlJPT-deepgame): An interactive story game where you play through a story as a character, making decisions that shape the narrative.
+AI generates a new image for each step to enhance immersion by [@eliohead](https://github.com/eliohead)
+- [The Message Wall](https://chat.openai.com/g/g-5iuXoXfEk-the-message-wall): This GPT allows you to put your message on the wall.
+You can see the wall and shared messages at: https://niyo.link/wall by [@niyoseris](https://github.com/niyoseris)
+- [From Another Time](https://chat.openai.com/g/g-sg5h7XuWn-from-another-time): Talk to anyone, visit a place, past or future by [@CeamKrier](https://github.com/CeamKrier)
+- [Roblox Mentor](https://chat.openai.com/g/g-gUTZTTsVf-roblox-mentor): GPT that is an Expert in Roblox Studio by [@Master-of-secrets](https://github.com/Master-of-secrets)
+- [Mystery Master](https://chat.openai.com/g/g-jtMmejuyv-mystery-master): A GPT that crafts unique, diverse mysteries for players to solve by [@Master-of-secrets](https://github.com/Master-of-secrets)
+- [GPT Duel Simulator](https://chat.openai.com/g/g-qYjcndY2u-gpt-duel-simulator): An epic duel simulator between any two [anime/movies/video games] characters you can think of by [@GPTDuel](https://github.com/GPTDuel)
+- [Rin-chan](https://chat.openai.com/g/g-RiFAwSVeD-rin-chan): Chat with Rin (a girl who aspires to be a singer and even has her own schedule!) by [@GPTDuel](https://github.com/GPTDuel)
+- [Anime Trivia](https://chat.openai.com/g/g-JzIxwuYF1-anime-trivia): Your friendly anime trivia expert by [@GPTDuel](https://github.com/GPTDuel)
+- [Riddle Master](https://chat.openai.com/g/g-j4iyVfj6M-riddle-master): Can you solve this riddle? by [@GPTDuel](https://github.com/GPTDuel)
+- [Dear Gabrielle](https://chat.openai.com/g/g-PYchE5klx-dear-gabrielle): Sassy, warm-hearted advice columnist offering humorous, insightful guidance by [@ItaiLeibowitz](https://github.com/ItaiLeibowitz)
+- [Word Wizard](https://chat.openai.com/g/g-83YBVbpSb-word-wizard): Multiplayer Wordle-like word game GPT in real-time competition with other users by [@niyoseris](https://github.com/niyoseris)
+- [SourceGPT](https://chat.openai.com/g/g-yRhodZ91O-source-gpt): A (joke) GPT that disguises itself as a helpful source finder but will always return a link to a rick roll video by [@thesamir](https://github.com/thesamir)
+- [Galactic Reckoning: A Star Wars GPT Game (Lore Accurate)](https://chat.openai.com/g/galactic-reckoning): A GPT game that puts you in the Star Wars Universe.
+Create your character, choose your era, and make your place in the Galaxy! by [@LaneBucher](https://github.com/LaneBucher)
+- [Roast Master](https://chat.openai.com/g/g-JgYcfMFRD-roast-master): Witty roasts for any and everything by [@arndom](https://github.com/arndom)
+- [The Stylist](https://chat.openai.com/g/g-qzQo9dhn6-the-stylist): A fashion expert for outfit selection, replication, and shopping assistance by [@LaneBucher](https://github.com/LaneBucher)
+- [Satoru Gojo](https://chat.openai.com/g/g-ZPDmFphpX-satoru-gojo): Roleplay with Satoru Gojo, the greatest sorcerer in the world!
+- [Not Hotdog](https://chat.openai.com/g/g-riBzTSr3r-not-hotdog): Determines if something is a hotdog or not.
+Replicates the app from the TV show Silicon valley.
+- [Cookie Clicker](https://chat.openai.com/g/g-g0b22bvqB-cookie-clicker): I'm a cookie clicker game.
+- [Mythical Map Maker](https://chat.openai.com/g/g-MkBL5eWme-mythical-map-maker): Crafts lore-rich descriptions and visual maps of fictional lands.
+- [Game Time](https://chat.openai.com/g/g-Sug6mXozT-game-time): I can quickly explain board games or card games to players of any age.
+Let the games begin!
+- [Sticker Whiz](https://chat.openai.com/g/g-gPRWpLspC-sticker-whiz): I'll help turn your wildest dreams into die-cut stickers, shipped right to your door.
+- [GenZ 4 Meme](https://chat.openai.com/g/g-OCOyXYJjW-genz-4-meme): I help u understand the lingo & the latest memes
+- [Sherlock Holmes](https://chat.openai.com/g/g-gtobWqG0t-sherlock-holmes): Access the mind of the world's greatest detective
+- [MovieMMEnder](https://chat.openai.com/g/g-d5dGH7e2B-moviemmender): Recommends movies based on your likings

 ## Finance & Economics